dp-daly/range-migratory-bird-app/README.md

 ![](./assets/readme%20images/perch1.png)
 ![](./assets/readme%20images/perch2.png)

-If a sighting is rare, it is adorned with a banner to signify the unique sighting.
+If a sighting is rare, it is adorned with a banner to distinguish the unique sighting.

 ![](./assets/readme%20images/rare.png)